Ruff by Hans Norelius/Macaulay Library (ML144437371)

 5. Remember that these are volunteers—don't take review personally, and be respectful

-Every person who reaches out about one of your sightings is volunteering their time to help you and help ensure that eBird's database of bird records is as useful as possible.
-This isn't singling you out personally: it's just following up on records that are unusual for that location and date, and looking for more information.
+Every person who reaches out about one of your sightings is volunteering their time to help you and ensure that eBird's database of bird records is as accurate as possible.
+This isn't singling you out personally: it's just a request for more information on records that are unusual for that location and date.

-The entire eBird review process is focused on getting documentation for unusual sightings, ensuring that the information in eBird can be objectively documented to continue to be valuable for decades and centuries to come.
+One focus of the eBird review process is getting documentation for unusual sightings, ensuring that the information in eBird is accurate and valuable long into the future.
 If you sufficiently document your sightings when you submit them, then you're already done with the review process!

 Documenting sightings isn't as intimidating as it might sound.
 All we're looking for is a description of what you saw: what were the field marks; how did you count the birds; how did you eliminate similar species.
 Do you have a camera, or a smartphone?
 A quick photo through your binoculars or scope, or a brief audio recording with your phone can be all that's needed to clinch an identification.